Thursday 10 October 2024

 Two Rivers, Too High, Too Many Fish?

-River Avon - Bidford
+River Avon - Bidford-on-Avon

 Things seldom go to plan so as we arrive (my missus in tow) on a windy but sunny day I am struck by how high the river still was.
-Any notion of fishing my perch spot was blown away given that the stile I need to cross to get into the second meadow was a good foot under water, crossing the (usually dry) ditch it traverses in such circumstances would just be stupid, given it must be 5 feet deep and that's without the mud.
+Any notion of fishing my perch spot was blown away given that the stile I need to cross to get into the second meadow was a good foot under water, crossing the usually dry ditch it traverses in such circumstances would just be stupid, given it must be 5 feet deep and that's without the mud.
 The only option was to fish the lock cut instead.

 I decided to stick it out (no pun intended) rather than change to waggler and was rewarded by bites after ten minutes of finding the depth and a clearish spot, anything would do in such circumstances so I was happy to get a nice mix of decent roach, dace, gudgeon, perch and fun sized bream, all of which had their usual colour washed out.